datttrian/leetcode/README.md

 class Solution:
     def search(self, nums: list[int], target: int) -> int:
-        def binary_search(left: int, right: int) -> int: if left > right:
+        def binary_search(left: int, right: int) -> int:
+            """Recursively performs a binary search."""

+            # Base case: if the left index exceeds the right index, `target` is not found
+            if left > right:
                 return -1

+            # Calculate the middle index of `nums`
             mid = (left + right) // 2

+            # Return the index if the element at the middle index equal `target`
             if nums[mid] == target:
                 return mid

             return (
+                # Recursively search the right half if `target` is greater than the middle element
                 binary_search(mid + 1, right)
+                # Otherwise, search the left half
                 if nums[mid] < target
                 else binary_search(left, mid - 1)
             )

+        # Start the binary search on `nums`
         return binary_search(0, len(nums) - 1)